Capital of Lithuania

 Vilnius Historic Centre

 Location and site

 Vilnius, an inland Baltic city, is in the midst of a region of wooded hills and ravines.
 It is at the junction of the Neris and the Vilnia Rivers and occupies their shared terraces.

-- Around 1000 A.D, a wooden castle was erected on a hill which had been fortified in the 5th and 6th centuries.
+- Around 1000 A.D., a wooden castle was erected on a hill that had been fortified in the 5th and 6th centuries.
 Castles and dwellings were constructed on the surrounding hills.

 - Vilnius, which was founded by Prince Gediminas (1316-1341), became the capital of the Grand Principality of Lithuania in 1323.
 The Church of Saint Nicholas and the Franciscan church were constructed.

 - The influence of Vilnius spread throughout both Western and Eastern Europe.
-A university was constructed in 1579, and the city became a major cultural centre for the Jews of Eastern Europe.
+A university was constructed in 1579, and the city became a major cultural center for the Jews of Eastern Europe.

-- Vilnius suffered during the Russian occupation (1655-1660), the Swedish occupation (1702-1706) and various fires.
+- Vilnius suffered during the Russian occupation (1655-1660), the Swedish occupation (1702-1706), and various fires.
 It was annexed to Russia in 1795, and its wall and lower castle were demolished.
-The majority of its major monuments survived despite destruction caused by the Second World War.
+The majority of its major monuments survived despite the destruction caused by the Second World War.

 Vilnius City Council